frawanye/mlperf-flux/README.md

 ### Loss function
 The MSE calculated over latents is used for the loss

 ### Optimizer
 AdamW

 ### Precision
 The model runs with BF16 by default.
 This can be changed by setting `--training.mixed_precision_param=float32`.

 ### Weight initialization
 The weight initialization strategy is taken from torchtitan.
 It consists of a mixture of constant, Xavier and Normal initialization.
-For precise details, we encourage the consultation of the code at `torchtitan/experiments/flux/model/model.py:init_weights`.
+For precise details, consult the code at `torchtitan/experiments/flux/model/model.py:init_weights`.

+---

 # 5. Quality

 ### Quality metric
 Validation loss averaged over 8 equidistant time steps [0, 7/8], as described in [Scaling Rectified Flow Transformers for High-Resolution Image Synthesis](https://arxiv.org/pdf/2403.03206).
 The validation dataset is prepared in advance so that each sample is associated with a timestep.